Child Growth Tracker lets you import and export your data using CSV files. This guide describes how to do that and how the CSV files are formatted.

 You can also include a header section with data about the child, including name, birthday, due date, and gender.
 These can be in any order, and you can omit any of them (for example, if you don't know the due date you don't have to put it in).
 The word in Column A should begin with (N) for name, (B) for birthday, (D) for due date, or (G) for gender.
 Any text after that is ignored so it can be in whatever language you prefer.
 The gender should be indicated as "M" for male, or "F" for female.

-When you save it, select the CSV file format.
+When you save it, select the CSV file format with UTF-8 encoding.